 The feelings I think most people have when their divorce becomes final are very mixed.
 It’s the end of one life, the beginning of another.
 So, it’s a time to be happy AND a time to be sad.
 There aren’t too many other instances in life that carry both of those feelings at the same time.
 In fact, I can’t think of one.

-The night of my divorce, my dear friend, Sandy told me we had to go out for a drink.
+The night of my divorce, a friend told me we had to go out for a drink.
 Not to celebrate and not to cry in our beer, but to mark it.
 Just to sit and talk, and to toast to new beginnings.
 So, that’s what I did.

 My friend’s text said she was going to buy herself a gift.
 I think this is THE BEST idea, and what’s funny is, I did the same thing.
 I had had my eye on a diamond necklace at my friend, Claudia’s jewelry store for years.
 When I became officially divorced, I took some of my gold (pieces I knew I’d never wear again) and traded it in for the necklace (although I did still have to pay a little bit of money.)